vestrel00/contacts-android/index.md

 as the native Android Contacts app, this library has you covered!

 ## About this repository

-Documentation and how-to guides are all available and linked in the repository.
-You can browse the [Howto pages](/howto/) or visit the [GitHub Pages][github-pages].
-Both contain the same info but the GitHub pages are updated only for each release.

 [Releases][releases] have a corresponding "Release Checklist", which are in the [discussions section][discussions].
 The checklist contains the issues that will be included in the